chrispalazzolo/3dstojs/README.md

 3dstojs
 =======

-A nodejs module to parses .3ds files to js or JSON.
+A nodejs module to parses 3D Studio (.3ds) files to javascript or JSON.

 Overview
 --------